Iizit/LifeBearTeamCharlieKT/README.md

     print(chunk.tail(5))  # Print last 5 rows
     print("-" * 20)
 Use code with caution.
+'''

-Exporting Results
+# Exporting Results

-Python
+'''
 invalid_emails_df.to_csv('/content/dump.csv', index=False)
 chunks.to_csv(f'/content/Chunks/chunk_{i+1}.csv', index=False)
 merged_df.to_csv('/content/valid_data.csv', index=False)

 print("Merged data exported to 'valid_data.csv'")
 Use code with caution.
+'''

-Additional Notes
+# Additional Notes

 The script uses regular expressions for email validation, which may not cover every edge case.
 You might want to consider a more sophisticated email validation library for stricter checks.
 Error handling can be added to the script to make it more robust.